subodhjena/symbl-demo-ios/README.md

-# Symbl iOS Demo
+# Symbl iOS SDK Demo

-An iOS app with Symbl realtime api integration
+A simple memo iOS app which uses symbl's realtime iOS sdk to get insights from live voice recording

 `Note: The demo requries a real device to work`